Sharon Turner: Historical work

 He continued the narrative in several subsequent works: History of England During the Middle Ages, a multi-volume publication covering English history from the reign of William the Conqueror to the accession of Henry VIII; History of the Reign of Henry VIII; and History of the Reigns of Edward VI, Mary, and Elizabeth.
 In 1839, the works were combined into The History of England, a twelve-volume set covering all of English history up to 1603.

 Against the emergence of the French Consulate, Turner promoted the notion of Anglo-Saxon liberty as opposed to Norman tyranny (strong since the 17th century).

 Turner also authored a Sacred History of the World, a translation of Beowulf and a poem on Richard III.

+Death and personal life

 He was buried in a brick vault at West Norwood Cemetery.
 His son, Sydney Turner (1814–1879), was educated at Trinity College, Cambridge, took holy orders in the Church of England, and became rector of Hempsted.
 Sharon Turner's son-in-law was William Ellis (1800–1881), an educationalist and economist who tutored the British royal family.